 What is an Uncapped SAFE

-An uncapped SAFE represents the simplest convertible equity structure.
-Unlike capped SAFEs or convertible notes, it lacks a maximum valuation reference point for investors while eliminating complex valuation negotiations for founders.
+An uncapped SAFE is the simplest convertible-equity structure.
+Unlike a post-money SAFE with a cap, it has no maximum valuation reference for investors and skips valuation negotiation for founders.

-Developed by Y Combinator in 2013, uncapped SAFEs typically include only a discount rate (10-25%, most commonly 15-20%) without a valuation cap.
-This means investors convert at whatever price per share the Series A establishes, reduced by their discount percentage.
-The simplicity makes these instruments ideal for pre-seed stage companies with strong founder leverage.
+Developed by Y Combinator in 2013, uncapped SAFEs include only a discount rate (10-25%, most commonly 15-20%) without a valuation cap.
+Investors convert at whatever per-share price the Series A establishes, reduced by their discount percentage.
+The simplicity suits pre-seed companies with strong founder leverage — Y Combinator’s standard post-accelerator MFN-only SAFE is the canonical example.

 Uncapped vs Capped SAFE